 hosting shared by both families

 Stony Bay Lodge is a recent addition to our accommodation offering.
-Completed in 2014, we’ve had the lodge architecturally designed and purpose build for Night Two of our Walk.
+Completed in 2014, we’ve had the lodge architecturally designed and purpose-built for Night Two of our Walk.
 It’s airy, spacious and supremely comfortable, with huge glass doors and windows that offer jaw-dropping views of the coastline and the ocean beyond.
 It’s also a bit of a labour of love.
 For example, you’ll see the deer antler chandelier hanging in the living area, which is made from antlers found on our farms.
-It also has a window seat that walkers love parking up in, whilst enjoy a pot of tea or a glass of wine, and soak up the coastal views.
+It also has a window seat that walkers love parking up in, whilst enjoying a pot of tea or a glass of wine, and soaking up the coastal views.

 It has plenty of modern facilities, including a dishwasher, wine fridge and wi-fi, for those who feel the need to connect with the outside world!

 The Shearers Quarters

 The Shearer’s Quarters at Jenny and Chris’s farm “Greentops” has a wonderful history.
 It was purpose built by the Returned Serviceman from World War 2, who settled there on their return in 1950.
 Shearing gangs stayed until 1995, when it was then converted into rustic accommodation for the Tora Coastal walkers.
 A loggia, or outdoor room, has been added for spacious outdoor living.
 Special features include a 3-metre long matai table made some years back by Chris’s dad – perfect for walkers to gather around, to discuss the days’ adventures, enjoy a glass of wine and their home-cooked evening meal.
 Walkers wake the next morning to a melodious dawn chorus from a multitude of native birds.